 So maybe it has been a losing battle to imbue lavish partying with religious significance.
 Syncretism flows two ways, and now the totems and rituals that escaped into our religious culture are escaping out into broader capitalism.
 As said by one of Ismail’s friends, “It’s not Muslims celebrating [Christmas] that made it devoid from Christianity.
 It’s, like, Hallmark and all these companies and Target and everyone that commercialized it like crazy.”
 The television ad mentioned at the beginning of Ismail’s video wasn’t a case of Christians trying to absorb Muslims into the fold, but rather of consumerist institutions trying to widen their markets for greater profits.
 Nonetheless, in keeping with the long history of syncretism, many Christians still endeavor to read as much religious meaning into the totems and methods of the party as they can.
 The difficult balance to find is whether this effort cheapens their faith or enhances it.
 It was interesting to see Ismail’s wife Mira exercising the same syncretism when selecting the tree.

 Some Christians fight merry-making Christmas by emphasizing alternative or more patently Christian rituals, like midnight candle services, nativity reenactments, or community performances of Handel’s Messiah.
 In my family we celebrated Advent (one of Luther’s more successful campaigns) that was more educative, less commercial, and long enough to combat the whole marketing season…at least the marketing season of my childhood.
 We thought about adding Epiphany into the mix too, but never quite figured out implementation.
 My mom tried educating us about other traditions in a way that emphasized their cultural subjectivity and also made us dissatisfied with our shallow American versions.
 It was a hard fight on her behalf to immunize us from the modern Christmas holiday that aggressively campaigned to hardwire our childhood minds to demand wasteful opulence.
-It still is a hard fight to not let the culture compel me to buy hundreds of disposable products for the purpose of feel-good conformity.
+It still is a hard fight to not let the culture compel me to buy or keep hundreds of disposable products for the purpose of feel-good conformity.

 In the meantime, many members of the Christian community see Christmas departing into the secular spirit with a contemptuous “good riddance.”
 They are pleased to see a distracting and burdensome amount of cultural chaff be disentangled from their faith.
 It is frustrating to have your faith and impact on the world represented by trees and tinsel, gluttony and gift wrap.
 To have Muslims look at a fancy pine tree and say “oh, that’s Christian” is embarrassing.
 The holiday’s utter unconcern over waste, adulteration of love with consumerism, and employment of a magical mythos all strike hard against the values of Christian religion.
 Not to mention that the Christmas mythos presents an archetype with which to dismiss the existence of religion in the world.
 For these Christians, particularly those who try to derive their values from strict scriptural adherence, the only answer is to boycott the holiday altogether.